etodd/playtest-telemetry-godot/README.md

 A Godot plugin for collecting playtest telemetry and submitting it to a [server](https://github.com/etodd/playtest-telemetry-server).

+NOTE: this plugin is designed only for playtesting, not production.

 1. Copy the PlaytestTelemetry directory into your `addons` folder.

 2. Under Project -> Project Settings -> Plugins, enable the PlaytestTelemetry plugin.